JosiahBLB/CppBaseProject/README.md

 python -m pip install invoke
 ```

-3. Complete the TODO's in both the tasks.py and top level CMakeLists.txt files.
+3. Complete the TODO's in both the tasks.py and the top level CMakeLists.txt files.
 4. run

 ```sh